TAYLOR RAPLEY

 Registered with the New Zealand Psychologists Board.
 Member of the New Zealand Psychological Society, American Psychological Association & Association of Contextual Behavioural Science

-Taylor is a registered psychologist based in Wānaka, working with people in person and online across both mental health & performance psychology.
+Taylor is a registered psychologist based in Wānaka, working with people in person and online across mental health & performance psychology.
 Her mahi is about helping people through life’s ups and downs, or backing them as they push the boundaries of what’s possible.

-To help people tackle challenges, break free from the past, and show up as their authentic and better selves—so they can make meaningful change where it counts.
+Taylor’s mahi is about helping people tackle challenges, break free from the past, and show up as their authentic and better selves, where they can make meaningful change where it counts.

 She works with a wide range of people— everyday humans, athletes, and those going through tough times.